 The functional groups used in this indicator are piscivorous fish species and members of the cyprinid family.
-In areas where cyprinids do not exist naturally, mesopredatory fish species could be used e.g. any midtrophic level species that are not piscivorous.
-Due to lack of data, mesopredators are only assessed in one area (Monciskes/Butinge in Lithuania).
-Piscivorous fish coastal fish species are typically represented by perch (Perca fluviatilis), pike (Esox Lucius), pikeperch (Sander lucioperca) and burbot (Lota lota) in the less saline eastern and northern Baltic Sea (Sweden, Finland, Estonia, Latvia and Lithuania) and in sheltered coastal areas in Poland and Germany.
+In areas where cyprinids do not exist naturally, mesopredatory fish species could be used e.g. any mid-trophic level species that are not piscivorous.
+Due to the absence of cyprinids in one area, mesopredators assessed in this single area (Monciskes/Butinge in Lithuania).
+Piscivorous coastal fish species are typically represented by perch (Perca fluviatilis), pike (Esox Lucius), pikeperch (Sander lucioperca) and burbot (Lota lota) in the less saline eastern and northern Baltic Sea (Sweden, Finland, Estonia, Latvia and Lithuania) and in sheltered coastal areas in Poland and Germany.
 In the more exposed coastal parts of the central Baltic Sea and in its western parts, piscivores are typically represented by cod (Gadus morhua) and turbot (Scophthalmus maximus).
-A similar division can be made for members of the cyprinid family (Cyprinidae), e.g. roach (Rutilus rutilus) and breams (Abramis sp.) are the most abundant species in the less saline eastern and northern parts of the Baltic Sea, whereas mesopredatory fish are representative in the more exposed coastal parts of the central Baltic Sea and in its more saline western region.
+A similar division can be made for members of the cyprinid family (Cyprinidae), e.g. roach (Rutilus rutilus) and bream (Abramis sp.) that are the most abundant species in the less saline eastern and northern parts of the Baltic Sea, whereas mesopredatory fish are representative of the more exposed coastal parts of the central Baltic Sea and in its more saline western region.